Five Questions to Ask Yourself

 The National Living Donor Assistance Center (NLDAC) offers a program intended to provide reimbursement only in those circumstances when payment cannot reasonably be covered by other sources.
 The NLDAC may be able to provide reimbursement for lodging, travel, meals, and other non-medical expenses incurred during the entire donation process.
 For more information, please visit http://livingdonorassistance.org/.

 See our Patient Assistance Program for help with lost wages.
-View our financial resources guide and laws for living donors - Federal and State by State.
+View our financial resources guide and Laws/Benefits for Living Donors - Federal and State by State.

 How long will the donor be in the hospital and out of work?